 There may be a shorthand writer or logger present throughout the hearing, in both public and private sessions, to record the proceedings.

 These are cases that started at an earlier date, were adjourned and will resume at a later date.
 Observers are generally not recommended to attend these, as most issues and evidence have already been heard.
-However, our hearings are open to the public and you are welcome to attend a resuming hearing.
+However, our hearings are open to the public and you are welcome to attend a resuming hearing, subject to capacity constraints.

-The procedure for nursing and midwifery cases is virtually identical.
+The procedure for nursing, midwifery and nursing associate cases is virtually identical.
 The difference lies in the content matter.
 Therefore, you will gain a feel for the procedure by attending any NMC case.